-- Any change to a paper outline required as a result of unforeseen circumstances after it has been published is subject to the approval of the relevant chair of school or equivalent and must be notified to each enrolled student by email.
+- Any change to a paper outline required as a result of unforeseen circumstances after it has been published is subject to the approval of the relevant Head of School or equivalent and must be notified to each enrolled student by email.

 - Paper convenors are responsible for: